 CSA stands for “Community Supported Agriculture.”
 A CSA program enables community members to buy a share in the farm’s harvest.
 Members buy shares in advance of the growing season to help finance the seed, planting, equipment and labor costs of farming.
-In return they receive a weekly supply of fresh, local, seasonal vegetables throughout the growing season.
+In return, they receive a weekly supply of fresh, seasonal, certified organic vegetables throughout the growing season.

 While not a complete list, here’s what could be included in your CSA share at different points in the season:

 May/June: lettuce, swiss chard, kale, snap beans, summer squash, zucchini, spring onions, radishes, cucumbers, spring garlic/garlic scares, salad mix, beets, fennel and culinary herbs

 July: shallots, fresh garlic, carrots, lettuce, swiss chard, kale, snap beans, onions, tomatoes, new potatoes, squash, zucchini, sweet peppers, eggplant and culinary herbs